Team207-S2024/team207-s2024/assignments/userneeds-benchmarking.md

    </td>
   </tr>
   <tr>
-   <td rowspan="3" >“The display worked OK, but the turbine stuck and turned very slow or not at all.
+   <td rowspan="3" >The display worked OK, but the turbine stuck and turned very slow or not at all.
 We will see if the replacement works.
 Had to bend the contact up to make good contact with the flat lipo battery, Hard to load the battery.
 <p>
 Replacement works fine.
 The new unit was wrapped in a sealed heavy plastic bag.
 Defective unit had no protective bag.
-Maybe it was a retured product.”
+Maybe it was a retured product.
    </td>
    <td colspan="2" >The product was faulty upon being given to the consumer, meaning poor quality control. (explicit)
    </td>